 With a global pandemic now behind us, there are many realities that have changed as a result, and how people work, or more specifically, where they work from, has changed completely.
 We are seeing the rise of the digital nomad and of fully remote or hybrid work, and companies must be up to the challenge to integrate these new ways of working into their company policies.
 In this article we will look at what is a digital nomad and the top 15 places to go for nomads.

 A digital nomad is a person who relies on digital technology to work remotely from anywhere in the world.
 They usually need very little to do their job: a laptop, a place to plug in, a cell phone (to act as a mobile hotspot in a worst case scenario) and a reliable internet connection.
-As long as they have these essentials, their job can usually be done from anywhere including: a coworking space, a hotel lobby, an RV, a cafe or a public library.
+So what are digital nomads?
+They are people who earn a living working online in different locations, rather than having a fixed office.
+As long as they have the aforementioned essentials, their job can usually be done from anywhere including: a co-working space, a hotel lobby, an RV, a café or a public library.

 What are the most common jobs for digital nomads